Nuclear power in Sweden: Plans for nuclear phase-out

 During the late 1990s a unique capacity tax on nuclear power (effektskatten) was introduced.
 It was initially set at 5514 SEK per MWth per month, and only applied to nuclear power plants, thus penalizing them relative to other energy sources.
 In January 2006 it was almost doubled (at 10,200 SEK per MWth per month).
 An agreement struck in June 2016 among other things meant the capacity tax would be phased out by 2019.
 By then the tax constituted about one third of the cost of operating a nuclear reactor.

-In 1997 the Riksdag decided to shut down one of the reactors at Barsebäck by 1 July 1998 and the second before 1 July 2001, although under the condition that their energy production would be compensated.
+In 1997 the Riksdag decided to shut down one of the reactors at Barsebäck nuclear power plant by 1 July 1998 and the second before 1 July 2001, although under the condition that their energy production would be compensated.

 The next conservative government tried to cancel the phase-out, but, after protests, decided instead to extend the time limit to 2010.
 At Barsebäck, block 1 was shut down on 30 November 1999 and block 2 on 1 June 2005.

 In August 2006 three of Sweden's ten nuclear reactors were shut down due to safety concerns following an incident at Forsmark Nuclear Power Plant, in which two out of four emergency power generators failed causing a power shortage.
 It was classified as a grade 2 incident in the INES scale, due to the degradation of defence-in-depth.